Holidays to Cala Bona

 In terms of evening entertainment, it is usually hotel based.
 For those with younger children or who prefer it quiet, you can rest assured that Cala Bona is not rowdy at night-time.

-If you’re seeking a relaxing holiday, with plenty of sun, sea and sand, Cala Bona is the place for you.
+If you’re seeking a relaxing holiday, with plenty of sun, sea and sand, Cala Bona is the place for you!
+Call our experts at Co-op Travel today to book your perfect Cala Bona holiday.